mgritter/aoc-fstar/doc/TacticsForTheCompleteNoob.md

 The easiest way to create a `term` is by quoting an expression.
 This creates a term that is identical to the quoted value.
 In the example above, you see ``(`1)`` used to create a term containing the literal `1`.

-You can also use the form `(quote expr)`.
-The backtick is syntactic sugar.

 We can also switch from a term back to a value, using `unquote` from the `Tactics` library.

-`quote` is a static quotation: all terms are represented as-is, so a variable `x` becomes a free variable, even if it is defined in context.
+A term preceded by `` ` `` is a static quotation: all terms are represented as-is, so a variable `x` becomes a free variable, even if it is defined in context.

-`dquote` is a dynamic quotation: every free variable is replaced by its current values first.
+`quote` is a dynamic quotation: every free variable is replaced by its current values first.
+(In the Meta-F* paper, it says that the keyword is `dquote` but this does not appear in the current source code.)

 Finally, Meta-F* provides "anti-quotations", which substitute a term into a quoted value, represented by `` `#x `` where `x` is an expression of type `term`.
 For example, `` `(1 + `#e) `` returns the term consisting of the application of `+` to the constant `1` and the term `e`.

+The alternate antiquote `` `@x `` works when `x` is a value instead of a term.

+This is not used anywhere in F*.

 ### Terms to Tac units